The tasks can quickly mount. From home to work to everything in between, it’s time to organize your life. Here’s how.

 Not only will reinventing your means of organization help you be an ally to the environment, but it will also save you money in the long run.
 There’s no downside to becoming more environmentally friendly.
 These tips will help.

 This same rule applies to the wellspring of your inbox, too.
-Instead of doomscrolling at the end of the day, spend some time unsubscribing from email lists (not ours, though!) so that you can free up time in getting through your inbox every day.
+Instead of doomscrolling at the end of the day, spend some time unsubscribing from email lists (not ours, though!) so that you can free up time to get through your inbox, and life, every day.

 Once you’ve read your magazines, they don’t have to be shunned to the recycling bin.
 Instead, you can store them in a donation basket, ready to be donated on either a weekly or fortnightly basis.